tglanz/bsc/deep-compression/main.md

 - Modern/Novel compression techniques
   - Error Bounded Lossy Compression

-Note: If, during writing the work we find that there is not enoughtsubstance (focusing on pruning and the lottery ticket hypothesis alone), we can dive deeper into the other techniques as well.
+Note: If, during writing the work, we find that there is not enough substance (focusing on pruning and the lottery ticket hypothesis alone), we can dive deeper into the other techniques as well.

 ## Pruning

 The Lottery Ticket Hypothesis and the following tickets research, compare between different pruning approaches.
-Therefore we need to fully grasp pruning before discussing the hypothesis.
+Therefore, we need to fully grasp pruning before discussing the hypothesis.

 - What is pruning?
-  - Impact on Inference vs impact on Tranining
+  - Impact on Inference vs impact on Training
   - Sparsity in hardware
 - Definitions
 - Techniques